fieldtrip/website/getting_started/eyelink.md

     '3'
     '4'

 Channel 1 represents time, channel 2 is the horizontal x-coordinate, channel 3 is the vertical y-coordinate and channel 4 is the pupil dilation.
 FieldTrip just created 'dummy' labels for the individual channels, although usually there is a fixed order.
-Sometimes there is a 5'th channel present, which - for data obtained at the DCCN - contains the digital triggers sent by the stimulus presentation computer.
-This might be useful information for synchronization with data from another recording modality (e.g. EEG or MEG).
+Sometimes there is a 5'th channel present, which - for data obtained at the Donders Centre for Cognitive Neuroimaging (DCCN) - contains the digital triggers sent by the stimulus presentation computer.
+This might be useful information for synchronization with data from another recording modality (e.g., EEG or MEG).

 If you want your channel names to be more informative, you can use the following montage (see **[ft_apply_montage](/reference/forward/ft_apply_montage)**) to rename the channels while preprocessing: